Abdul Ibrahim

-Abdul Wahab Ibrahim (born 13 January 1999) is a Ghanaian professional footballer who plays as a leftback for Portuguese club Real.
+Abdul Wahab Ibrahim (born 13 January 1999) is a Ghanaian professional footballer who plays as a leftback for Portuguese club Vilaverdense.

 Club career

 A youth product of WAFA in Ghana, he moved to the reserves of Chaves in 2017.
 On 11 August 2020, Ibrahim joined Famalicão in the Primeira Liga.
 Ibrahim made his professional debut with Famalicão in a 5-1 league loss to Benfica on 18 September 2020.